Pumpkin Cottage Cheese Pancakes (Gluten-Free)

 Ingredients & Substitutions

-Here is everything you need to make the best-tasting pumpkin protein pancake recipe w/ cottage cheese:
+Here is everything you need to make pumpkin cottage cheese pancakes:

-Quick Oats: You can substitute quick oats with rolled oats, old fashioned oats, oat flour, or even almond flour for a gluten-free option.
+• Quick Oats: You can use storebought oat flour or grind your own from old-fashioned or quick oats.
 You can add extra protein by replacing several tablespoons of oat flour with your favorite vanilla protein powder or vegan protein powder.
-You can also use a combination of flour.
+You can also swap the oat flour for the same amount of gluten-free flour or all-purpose flour if you don’t need gluten-free.

 Top view of gluten-free pumpkin protein pancakes on a cutting board and white plate.